 It is possible to apply filters to Inbound Relations and Outbound Relations lanes.
 More information: Filters by Relations

-On Timeline view it is possible to hide rows only.
+On the Roadmap view, it is possible to hide rows only.
 Columns and filters for them are not supported.
 The Backlog column contains entities that are not planned and are have not been started.
-It is not possible to hide Backlog column on Timeline views.
+It is not possible to hide a Backlog column on Roadmap views.